Turkey lifts generations-old ban on Islamic head scarf

 "There are countries which interfere in the outfits worn by television presenters, but in those countries we can't talk about democracy," he said in a statement.

-Celik dismissed such criticism, emphasising that he had not specifically named the television channel or presenter involved.
+Celik dismissed such criticism, emphasizing that he had not specifically named the television channel or presenter involved.

 "As an individual, a TV viewer or a politician, it is my right and freedom of expression to express my opinion," he said on his Twitter account.
 "To exploit my comments by saying it is intervention in lifestyles is malicious."